Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-06-17-game-theory.md

 There are $$ n $$ numbers,
 and they are $$ 1, 2, 3, ..., n $$ from left to right.
-You and your friend take turn to remove one number and remove all its divisors.
+You and your friend take turns to remove one number and remove all its divisors.
 For example, if you remove $$ 6 $$, the $$ 1, 2 ,3 $$ will be removed too.
 The one who can not move will lose.